-4 reasons to see a dermatologist for chronic moderate to severe plaque psoriasis (PsO)
+4 reasons to see a rheumatologist for ankylosing spondylitis (AS)

-If you have a lifelong condition like plaque psoriasis, it’s important to see a dermatologist who specializes in psoriasis.
-Your family doctor can refer you to a dermatologist who:
+If you have a lifelong condition like AS, it’s important to see a doctor who is an expert in treating your condition.
+Your family doctor can refer you to a rheumatologist who:

 Can help make sure you’re getting the medicine that’s best for you

-Be sure to ask the dermatologist if ENBREL is right for you and your condition.
+Be sure to ask the rheumatologist if ENBREL is right for you and your condition.

 You play an important role in the discussion

-It’s important that you help your dermatologist understand how severe your plaque psoriasis is and how it may be affecting you.
+It’s important that you help your rheumatologist understand the impact of ankylosing spondylitis.
 Before your next appointment, ask yourself:

 Download the ENBREL Appointment Guide to keep track of your answers.
-Then bring the guide to your next appointment to share with your dermatologist.
+Then bring the guide to your next appointment to share with your rheumatologist.
 The more you share, the better.
-You can also use your time to ask your dermatologist:
+You can also use your time to ask your rheumatologist: